 A Ballot is a Written Consensus Vote (see criteria of section 4.3.2) of a duration that permits Comments to be submitted.
 All Comments shall subsequently be Resolved as a condition of the Participant Member's vote.

 A "Comment" is a reference with a statement about what is in error or omission, along with a possible resolution.
 Redlines of a document, while helpful and supportive to the process, are not acceptable alone as Comments.
 Redlines, without accompanying written description of the error, omission, or a request for additional features or functionality, need not be considered in the Comment Resolution process.
 Regardless of the vote cast (YES, NO, or ABSTAIN), Comments may always be submitted.
 Comments shall be submitted with all NO votes.
-Any NO vote without Comments shall be discarded and counted as non-responsive.Comments from all sources are to be treated equally.
+Any NO vote without Comments shall be discarded and counted as non-responsive.

+Comments from all sources are to be treated equally.

 All Comments shall be submitted in English.
 Comments should include a proposed resolution.